m10i-0nyx/ComfyUI-running-on-container/README.md

-# ComfyUI running on Linux Container
+# ComfyUI running on container

 This repository provides a setup to run [ComfyUI](https://github.com/comfyanonymous/ComfyUI) on a Linux container using Podman/Docker.